kyma-project/kyma-metrics-collector/docs/contributor/README.md

 }
 ```

-## KEB interface
+## KEB Interface

-The KMC fetches the list of SKR clusters from KEB.
-The KEB provides the list of SKR clusters regardless of their billable state.
+KMC fetches the list of SKR clusters from KEB.
+KEB provides the list of SKR clusters regardless of their billable state.
 KMC uses this list to populate an internal queue for processing.
-Before attempting to add a cluster to the queue, the KMC checks if the cluster is billable.
-If the cluster is not billable, the KMC skips the cluster.
+Before attempting to add a cluster to the queue, KMC checks if the cluster is billable.
+If the cluster is not billable, KMC skips the cluster.

-### Cluster Lifecycle:
+### Cluster Lifecycle
 ```mermaid
 stateDiagram-v2
     Running: Cluster is running